 Decoding the domestic interior in British portraits, seminar, 28 June 2017

-This event is a collaboration between the Histories of Home and the Understanding British Portraits Subject Specialist Networks.
-It is aimed at researchers, academics, and museum professionals engaged with portraiture, or historical and modern interiors.
-Papers will include scholarly case studies as well as contributions from museum professionals using portraits as a research tool, and engaging audiences in design history through the use of historic portraits.
+This event was a collaboration between the Histories of Home and the Understanding British Portraits Subject Specialist Networks.
+It was aimed at researchers, academics, and museum professionals engaged with portraiture, or historical and modern interiors.
+Papers included scholarly case studies as well as contributions from museum professionals using portraits as a research tool, and engaging audiences in design history through the use of historic portraits.

 Venue: Geffrye Museum, London